mcmah309/mcmah309.github.io/_posts/2025-06-11-solving-data-modeling-in-rust-with-view-types.md

     }
 }
 ```
-This effectively allows implementing a enum with complete structs ([Approach 5][approach-5]) with minimum boilerplate.

 ## Real World Examples

 For the [error_set](https://github.com/mcmah309/error_set) crate, internal error representations were implemented using [Approach 4][approach-4] by hand.
 By using `view-types`, almost all the boilerplate can be removed [PR](https://github.com/mcmah309/error_set/pull/30/files).

 As an example, for the same crate, the original hand written approach was replaced with [Approach 5][approach-5] and the `view-types` crate.
-Though since it was originally implemented with [Approach 4][approach-4], a few more code changes around the codebase were needed to implement [Approach 5][approach-5] - [PR](https://github.com/mcmah309/error_set/pull/28/files).
+However, since it was originally implemented with [Approach 4][approach-4], a few more code changes around the codebase were needed to implement [Approach 5][approach-5] - [PR](https://github.com/mcmah309/error_set/pull/28/files).

 ## Conclusion